Grimcheese/MyIRC/README.md

 Text chat should be easy to use and convenient for users to go with or without it while using voip as the main feature.

-Text and voice should appear to be in the same client for the user but they will actually connect to two different servers.
-This gives the user the ability to be on one text server while also being on a different voice server simultaneously.
-Also possibly include the ability to connect to multiple servers at any one point in time.
+The user should be able to connect to a server only using text, voice or both.
+The user should also be able to connect to multiple servers simultaneously.

 ## Project Phases
 The Project is going to be split into 5 different phases: